munificent/craftinginterpreters/note/chapter/parsing-expressions.md

   - is an empty source file a valid program?
   - write the bnf for a language you know. if the language is complex, just do an interesting subset. what parts are hard?

+--

+error recovery:

+The tricky part, of course, is that the first error may *cause* later **cascaded errors**.
+For example, if they accidentally started a string with `'` instead of `"`, then the rest of the string literal will likely cause a number of bogus syntax errors when the scanner and parser tries to treat it like code.

+There is an art, called **error recovery** to getting back to a good state after an error is found to minimize the number of later spurious errors.
+We'll talk more about it during parsing.